 They are native to the freshwaters of South Asia.

 Replicating a good natural habitat is important for the well-being of the fish.
-It is easier to keep fish stress levels down and to promote full color development if natural conditions are met.
+It is easier to keep fish stress levels down and to promote full-color development if natural conditions are met.

 This fish spreads out in low altitude areas, often affected by a high seasonal variation due to monsoons between June and October.

-Honey Gourami are a small, hardy fish.
+Honey Gourami are small, hardy fish.
 They prefer warm waters and can tolerate small changes in water chemistry.

 Their labyrinth organ is fairly sensitive to changes in temperature.
-Therefore it’s best to keep the tank in a room with a temperature similar to tank water.
+Therefore it’s best to keep the tank in a room with a temperature similar to the tank water.
 If you can’t do this, you can use a heater to keep the temperature of the water consistent.

-It prefers slow moving, acidic and hard waters, with water parameters set at:
+It prefers slow-moving, acidic and hard waters, with water parameters set at:

 - Hardiness: 4-15 dGH

 - pH: 6.0-7.5